asvilen/sms-stock-alert/README.md

-# SMS Stock Alert
+# SMS Stock Alert 📈🚀📰

 ## Overview

 Stock Alert via SMS is a Python project that helps you stay updated with stock price changes and related news.
 It monitors the stock price of a specific company and sends you SMS alerts when significant price changes occur.
-You'll receive the top three news articles related to the company along with the stock price change percentage.
+You'll receive the top three news articles related to the company along with the stock price change percentage.🚀

 ## Table of Contents